 Why is this?
 Consider the unit sphere r = 1.
 To generate random numbers on the surface of it (which is equivalent to generating a random direction), we want to have an equal number of points per surface area everywhere on the sphere.
-The surface area element $d\sigma$ is i.e. the area is not an even function of θ .
-Hence one has to generate the θ random numbers distributed as rather than uniformly.
+The surface area element $d\sigma$ is rather than uniformly.
 Fortunately we know how to do this from section .